TwitchPlaysSpeedruns/TPOSRS/To Do List.md

 - # Short term
 - **Add Alt button - No interaction with f4, tab, enter etc**
-- **Send message when more than 3 inpiuts are parsed to let user know about rule of 3**
+- **Send message when more than 3 inputs are parsed to let user know about rule of 3**
 - **Fix broken TRBot commands: !leaderboard, !inputlead etc**
 - **!m commands dont count towards rank or whitelist status**
 - **Create custom follower and subs alerts with RS theme**